yogeshbalaji/CVPR17_Unrolling_the_shutter/README.md

 Go to datagen/oxford/ folder and run generate_oxford_dataset.m.
 This script downloads Oxford Building dataset, extracts "good and ok" image subsets, and generates synthetic Rolling Shutter dataset.
 It also downloads the test sets that were used in our experiments.

-To download the building dataset used in our paper (comprising building images of Sun, Oxford and Zurich datasets, go to datagen/buildings and run download_and_save.sh.
+To download the building dataset used in our paper (comprising building images of Sun, Oxford and Zurich datasets), go to datagen/buildings and run download_and_save.sh.

 To generate synthetic RS images on any other dataset, run datagen/generate_dataset.m.